-B. Source of Income ProtectionSource of Income Protection.
+B. Source of Income Protection.
 SB 329 and SB 222 require rental property owners to accept Housing Choice Voucher (HCV) and other public assistance as legitimate sources of income for housing payments.
 Property owners no longer have the ability to reject HCV, Veterans Affairs Supporting Housing (VASH), or other rental assistance.
 The City will develop outreach and education materials regarding the use of HCVs.
-Focus outreach to the Incremental Infill areas and other high opportunity areas to encourage property owners to accept HCVs.
+Focus outreach to the Incremental Infill areas to encourage property owners to accept HCVs.